ducky955/robotparts/README.md

 ![alt text](image.png)

 The microcontroller pulls a message off a local server, and onto the lcd screen.
 A light is used to indicate connection to wifi.
 I'm thinking about using buttons to put the device into sleep mode, to save energy.

+## What is done so far?

+I have the basic framework of how this project will work.
+I will be creating the code for Raspberry Pi Pico, ESP32, and other microcontrollers.